aio-libs/aiohttp/docs/contributing-admins.rst

 Instructions for aiohttp admins
 ===============================

-This page is intended to document certain processes for aiohttp admins.
+This page is intended to document certain processes for admins of the aiohttp repository.
+For regular contributors, return to :doc:`contributing`.

 .. contents::
    :local: